 Pricing & Information

 If you don’t fancy snacks, there’s more fun subcription boxes from the same company: Doki Doki (kawaii & lifestyle), Umai (noodles), Kira Kira (beauty) and Gacha Gacha (capsule toys).
+The discount code above works for all the boxes.
 Which one would like best?

 (Box was provided by Japan Crate for review but all words and photographs are my own.)